bryanfks-dev/Steam-Reviews-Scrapper/README.md

 ## Others

 This project also consist of two different machine learning algorithms you can try on!
 There are **Naive Bayes Classifier** and **Support Vector Classifier** algorithms.
-From these two machine learning algorithms, you can compare and see what the differences.
+From these two machine learning algorithms, you can compare and see what the differences!